dag-andersen/PCPP-course/Assignment1/Exercise1/Solution.md

 Thread 1 starts and runs the first operation `system.out.print("-");` and proceeds to the `Thread.sleep(50);` operation, and before it reaches the next operation (`System.out.print("|");`), Thread 2 starts and runs the `system.out.print("-");` operation.

 ## 3
->  Explain why your solution is correct, andwhy it is not possible for incorrect patterns, such as in the output above, to appear.
+>  Explain why your solution is correct, and why it is not possible for incorrect patterns, such as in the output above, to appear.

 The critical section is:
 ```